 It is also best to tie your hair to prevent it from covering areas of your body that you want to tan.

 Don’t shower immediately

-The steps taken after each tanning session is just as important as the steps taken before the session.
+The steps taken after each tanning session are just as important as the steps taken before the session.
 Assuming you are using an indoor tanning lotion and bronzer, it is best not to immediately take a shower for about 2-4 hours.

 Consult the bottle of the lotion or bronzer you’ve chosen and follow those instructions.
 But generally, you’re looking at 2-4 hours for maximum tanning uptake.

 It is also advisable to bring clothes that you don’t mind ruining with the tanning lotion.
-Use them while waiting for hours before taking a bath or a shower.
+Use them while waiting those hours before taking a bath or a shower.
 These clothes may stain a bit, but typically the stains come out in the wash.

 Apply Moisturizer and After-Tan Extender